2nd/10th Dragoons: 2nd/10th Dragoons

-At the start of World War II, the regiment was not mobilised for war service right away, thus forcing many of its personnel to seek out other units to serve overseas.
-Eventually, an Active Force regiment (an infantry battalion) was organised in 1942 as part of the 7th Canadian Infantry Division, serving in the Atlantic region of Canada.
-The Active unit was disbanded in late 1943 when the need to have home defence troops was seen as no-longer necessary.
+At the start of the Second World War, the regiment was not mobilized for war service right away, thus forcing many of its personnel to seek out other units to serve overseas.
+Eventually, an Active Force regiment (an infantry battalion) was organized in 1942 as part of the 7th Canadian Infantry Division, serving in the Atlantic region of Canada.
+The Active unit was disbanded in late 1943 when the need to have home defence troops was seen as no longer necessary.
 The Reserve regiment remained in place, ready for use when required, parading at nearly full strength for an armoured reconnaissance unit throughout the war period.
 As this went on, many personnel eventually transferred to the Active Force.
-Of special note, 151 of the regiment eventually came to serve with the active battalion of the Royal Hamilton Light Infantry (Wentworth Regiment) and another 206 joined the Royal Canadian Dragoons for overseas service.
+Of special note, 151 of the regiment eventually came to serve with the active battalion of the Royal Hamilton Light Infantry and another 206 joined the Royal Canadian Dragoons for overseas service.

 From cavalry to artillery

-In the wake of World War II, the Regiment was, along with other units, completely removed from the list of militia units of the Royal Canadian Armoured Corps and transformed into a light anti-aircraft unit of the Royal Canadian Artillery, taking on the new designation 57th Light Anti-Aircraft Regiment (2nd/10th Dragoons) RCA.
-Three brand-new batteries of the Artillery were founded to flesh out the new unit:
+In the wake of the Second World War, the regiment was, along with other units, completely removed from the list of militia units of the Royal Canadian Armoured Corps and transformed into a light anti-aircraft unit of the Royal Canadian Artillery, taking on the new designation 57th Light Anti-Aircraft Regiment (2nd/10th Dragoons) RCA.
+Three brand-new batteries of artillery were founded to flesh out the new unit: